NPranaya7/Portfolio_Projects/Python/Readme.md

 - In Part A you can observe the Data visualizations and Theory
-- Where Part B you see the Python Notebook where you can obsereve the Data Cleaning and Transformation Techniques as well as interactive Seaborn Data visualizations
+- Where Part B is a Python Notebook where you can obsereve the Data Cleaning and Transformation Techniques as well as interactive Seaborn Data visualizations
-- But Unfortunately due to incompatibility with github we need to open the python notebook in the Google Colab to view the data visualizations
+- But Unfortunately due to incompatibility with github we need to open the python notebook in the Google Colab to view the data visualizations in part B